drupol/master-thesis/src/thesis/2-reproducibility.typ

 use software, stands out as an effective, if not the best, approach to bolstering both confidence and safety in software systems.
-This widespread participation and verification process inherent in open-source development contributes significantly to the reliability and security of the software.
+This widespread participation and verification process inherent in open-source development greatly enhances the reliability and security of the software.

 === Terminology